-For example, if the unpaid debt amount is $1,000 and you have $500 in hand to pay it, it makes sense for you to make contact with that goal in mind.
+For example, if the unpaid debt amount is $1,000 and you have $500 in hand to pay it, it makes sense for you to contact the original creditor with that goal in mind.

 It’s not a good idea to make any promises you know you can’t keep.
 Plus, a creditor is more likely to accept a lump sum payment over installments because it’s guaranteed cash for them.
-So it’s important to go into negotiations with your final number in mind and make sure it’s one you can actually hand over.
+So, it’s important to go into negotiations with your final number in mind and make sure it’s one you can pay.

 Exactly what percentage of your debt is a creditor willing to settle for?
 The answer really depends on each creditor.
 But one factor that is a major influencer is time.
 If a debt is newer, say 120 days old, the creditor will most likely want closer to the amount owed.

 If a debt is older, such as 9 months old, the creditor will likely accept a lower amount to settle the matter and get it off their books.
 Because of this fact, it’s helpful to do a little homework to determine the creditor’s situation before attempting to settle the debt.

 It’s best not to offer all you have to the creditor at the outset of negotiations because whatever amount is offered, there will no doubt be a counter-offer.
 This begins the process of negotiation.
 The process ends when an agreed-to amount is set.

 While most creditors want a lump-sum payment over installments, it is possible in some cases to establish an installment agreement.
 This helps stop the collection calls and keeps the creditor from initiating court action.